Jabalpur Airport: Runway

+The newly expanded runway, 2,750 m long, was successfully trialed by a Delhi–Jabalpur IndiGo Airlines flight on Saturday, 27 May 2023, and came under regular operation the next week.
+With the runway expansion, Jabalpur Airport is now home to the second longest runway in Madhya Pradesh, next only to that of Indore Airport (2,754 m) and ahead of the runways at Bhopal Airport (2,744 m), Gwalior Airport (2,743 m), and Khajuraho Airport (2,274 m).

 Terminal

-The terminal has the capacity of handling 200 passengers at the peak hours.
-It has 4 check-in desks apart from CCTV's and an X-ray machine for security.
+The new terminal building has been designed to accommodate 800 passengers at the peak hours.
+It has 14 check-in desks apart from CCTV's and an X-ray machine for security.
 The airport is equipped with runway lighting, car-calling, night landing facilities, a food stall and an ATM.
 The Government of Madhya Pradesh had provided with Tourism Information Center and medical facilities like first-aid, MIR, and doctors and nurse will be provided soon.